 If convicted, Makkar and Sehgal face the maximum statutory penalty for Counts 1 and 2 of not more than 20 years imprisonment, a fine of not more than $1,000,000; Count 3 penalty is not less than 20 years imprisonment up to life, a fine of not more than $2,000,000; and Counts 4 and 5 penalty is not more than 20 years imprisonment, a fine of not more than $500,000.
 The defendants would also forfeit property in Arkansas, Oklahoma, and Missouri, and a money judgment in an amount more than $1,344,000, and a Range Rover and Ford F-150 truck.

-The charges resulted from an investigation by the Drug Enforcement Agency.
+The charges resulted from an investigation by the Drug Enforcement Administration.
 Assistant United States Attorneys Clinton J. Johnson, R. Trent Shores, and Catherine Depew are prosecuting the case on behalf of the United States.

 A Grand Jury Indictment is one method of charging a defendant with alleged violations of Federal Law, which must be proven in a court of law beyond a reasonable doubt to overcome a defendants’ presumption of innocence.